OscarJauffret/Tomate-Mozza/devlog.md

 ### 23 March 2025, 1h

 - When loading a model, the hyperparameters are now loaded too.
 The model can be trained from where it was left off.
+Also, all the previous iterations are copied to the new log file.
+- Added a boolean to allow the agent to randomly spawn on the map using states, and made a script to create these states.
+For now, we will not use it because it should be possible for the agent to still learn something without it which is not really the case now.